-PhD Student in Computer Science
+PhD candidate in Human Computer Interaction

 Singapore Management University